kworam/ProcScript/README.md

 to all ProcScript functionality as defined below.

+These functions define, undefine or get a Proc in the ProcScript registry.

 	PS.defineProc(configObject)
 	PS.undefineProc(procName)
 	PS.getProc(procName)

-These functions define, undefine or get a Proc in the ProcScript registry.
+A ProcScript-compliant callback function uses these functions to callback to a waiting Proc instance.

 	PS.callProcSuccessCallback(procInstance, resultObj)
 	PS.callProcFailureCallback(procInstance, errorMessage)

-A ProcScript-compliant callback function uses these functions to callback to a waiting Proc instance.
+These are the block function return values supported by ProcScript.

 	PS.RETURN
     PS.NEXT